michhar/computer-vision-tricks/README.md

 ## Projects

 - `barcode_science`:  Detect QR codes with OpenCV erosion and dilations
-- `polygon_science`:  Mask regions in a certain HSV color range and calculate polygons with OpenCV and Shaply
+- `polygon_science`:  Mask regions in a certain HSV color range and calculate polygons with OpenCV and Shapely

 ## Color maps